-Winding House Museum South Wales / Amgueddfa Ty Weindio De Cymru
+Winding House Museum, South Wales / Amgueddfa Tŷ Weindio, De Cymru

-Cross Street, New Tredegar, NP24 6EG
+Cross Street, New Tredegar, Caerphilly, NP24 6EG

 MONTHS OPENJanuary, February, March, April, May, June, July, August, September, October, November, December

-What we offer
+What we offer on a school trip

 Our engaging, hands-on approach aims to bring history to life in a meaningful way.
 Pupils will gain knowledge and understanding of a subject by carrying out an enquiry that develops their historical skills by asking and answering questions, using a variety of evidence, interpretation and communicating their findings.
-Our pre and post visit activities support you in linking the content of the visit to the Literacy and Numeracy Framework and the Draft Curriculum for Wales 2022.
+Our activities work in line with the National Literacy and Numeracy Framework and the Draft Curriculum for Wales 2022.

 Our workshops are listed below: